bangbangcon/west/content/Speakers.md

 ### Tobias Bieniek

 <span class="talk-title">Help!
 How do you let others know what's going on
-when you're 8000ft up in the air in a plane without an engine?!</span>
+when you're 8000 feet up in the air in a plane without an engine?!</span>

 First of all: Keep calm and carry on!
-Chances are that you are on board of a glider, which is flying perfectly fine without an engine.
+Chances are that you are on board a glider, which is flying perfectly well without an engine.
 In this talk you'll learn how glider pilots can travel hundreds of miles with just the power of the sun, and how you can watch them do their thing with your feet on the ground.
 We'll discuss how modern technology makes this sport spectator-friendly, and how all of this can be achieved with very low cost.

-<b>Tobias Bieniek</b> is software developer by day, a open source developer
-by night, and a glider pilot on the weekends.
-He is a member of the Ember CLI team and active member of the Ember.js community working on a number of popular addons.
+**Tobias Bieniek** is a software developer by day, an open source developer by night, and a glider pilot on the weekends.
+He is a member of the Ember CLI team and an active member of the Ember.js community working on a number of popular addons.

 ---